DE1-Engineering-Mathematics/module-resources/ManimSheets/ManimVisualisations.md

 * Ensure the `filename` corresponds to the file with that was copied and saved earlier
 * The topic file groups multiple scenes denoted by each Python class e.g. `DotProduct`, `CrossProduct`.
 Changing this will render different visualisations withing the same topic

-An example, for the vectors script would be:
+An example, for the linear transformations script this would be:
 ```
 manim -pqh linear_transform.py R3
 ```